 Ralph will sign all purchased bottles.
 When he made white wine, his label simply read “white wine”!
 He also used to make a wine simply called “Amigo Viejo” translates from Spanish to English as ‘Old Friend’.
 Also of note his wife Smitty (an accomplished astrologer) also paints and her colorful cards are available in one corner of the tasting room.
 Besides wine, Ralph is interested in photography – he mentioned that its hard to get good film anymore; he will take a photo of you in his vineyards if you request.

 Note: Contrary to what Yelp has said in the past, “closed” – this winery is still in business.
 Although – we drive by Ralph’s place every week and in early to mid 2018 we noticed that Ralph no longer hangs out the open sign – his tasting room has not been open at all for tastings throughout all of 2018 and so far into 2019.
-Unfortunately, the last we we heard was that Ralph was dealing with some health related issues.
+Note we heard Ralph has died – we will archive this review soon – waiting to hear more details about what will become of the property.